jib1337/writeups_public/VulnHub/VHB_KioptrixL2/README.md

 mysql>
 ```
 This database is empty unfortunately.
-Finally we can check out the default mysql database.
+Finally we can check out the default MySQL database.
 ```bash
 mysql> use mysql; show tables;
 use mysql; show tables;